Credit: Ala Fard

 — Timothy Donnelly, author of Chariot, The Problem of the Many, and others (blurb of Wandering in all directions of this earth, forthcoming from Ghost Peach Press September 2023, selected by Eduardo C. Corral as winner of the Ghost Peach Press 2022 Poetry Prize)

 Loisa Fenichell’s work has been nominated for a Pushcart Prize, Best of the Net, and Best New Poets, and has been featured or is forthcoming in Poetry Northwest, Washington Square Review, The Iowa Review, and elsewhere.
 Her chapbook, all these urban fields, was published by nothing to say press and her collection, Wandering in all directions of this earth, which was a Tupelo Press Berkshire Prize finalist in 2021 and 2022, was the winner of the 2022 Ghost Peach Press Prize, selected by Yale Younger Poets Prize winner Eduardo C. Corral, and published by Ghost Peach Press.
 She is the winner of the 2021 Bat City Review Editors' Prize, has been a finalist for Narrative Magazine’s 2021 30 Below contest, a runner-up for Tupelo Quarterly's Tupelo Poetry Prize, and a finalist for the Dorianne Laux / Joe Millar prize.
-She has received support from Bread Loaf Writers’ Workshop and an MFA in Poetry from Columbia University.
-She is now a PhD student in English Literary Arts at University of Denver.
+She has received support from Bread Loaf Writers’ Workshop and Community of Writers and holds an MFA in Poetry from Columbia University.

 Email: lfenichell@gmail.com